HAN-Siyu/LncFinder/R Package/README.md

 LncFinder can also be installed simply by entering command <code>install.packages("LncFinder")</code> in R, and an appropriate version with all dependencies will be installed automatically.

+### V 1.1.6 Released

+* Fix the issue that features cannot be extracted when all input sequences have the same length.

+  Thanks to Sen Wang @Northwest A&F University for reporting this.

 #### V 1.1.5 Released
 * Fixed issue: "Need numeric dependent variable for regression" when building customised models.
 * Now support additional arguments for function "build_model" and "svm_tune".